Stanley Black & Decker Inc at Wolfe Research Global Transportati

 Nigel Edward Coe - Wolfe Research, LLC - MD & Senior Research Analyst

-Yes, we'll try to spend less than 10 minutes on the slides, then we can go to Q&A.
+Yes.
+Thank you, Nigel, and thanks for coming, everyone, today.
+Thanks for the interest.
+I was just going to kick it off with maybe 3 or 4 slides here.
+You do start with the normal safe harbor.
+Obviously, there will be some forward-looking statements and assumptions here, but I'll just take us through kind of where we are and the most recent chapter of our journey and then open it up for questions.

-Okay So if we move to the first slide, just as a reminder, everybody, we have had a fairly substantial portfolio transformation in the last 6 months with the sale of our 2 pieces of our securi
+So for those of you who haven't been closed to Stanley Black & Decker for a while, we a

-Stanley Black & Decker Inc at Wolfe Research Global Transportation & Industrials Conference (Virtual) Transcript
+Stanley Black & Decker Inc at Wolfe Research Global Transportation & Industrials Conference Transcript

 |Access to All Earning Calls and Stock Analysis